-- Ensure that there is no outside assistance and that the engine is switched off and that the motorcycle is stationary when refuelling. - Ensure that only authorised parts are changed. - Ensure that the timekeeper is informed of any possible changes of vehicle set up/parts and that any such changes appear in the official results.

-- If a motorcycle stops during a record attempt, they must go with another Steward to the exact point where the vehicle stopped and if necessary, order a new start. - After record attempts the engine capacity will be checked or the engine will be sealed until the time the engine capacity will be checked. - The weight of the vehicles will be checked.
+- Ensure during refuelling, that there is no outside assistance and that the engine is switched off and the motorcycle is stationary. - Ensure that only authorised parts are changed. - Ensure that the Official Timekeeper and his/her staff are informed of any possible changes in vehicle set up/parts and that any such changes appear in the official results. - If a motorcycle stops during a record attempt, the FIM Technical Director and/or Chief Technical Stewards must go to the exact point where the vehicle stopped and if necessary, order a new start. - After the record attempts, the engine capacity will be checked or the engine will be sealed until the time the engine capacity will be checked. - Check the weight of the vehicles.

-After an event:
+After the event:

-- Maintain strict control of the vehicles, but allow access for publicity, press, photographs, etc. No more than one (1) hour may elapse before the motorcycle is checked (for events with five participants or less). - Identify the motorcycle and check the engine and ballast. - Supervise the measurement of the engine capacity by the technical steward.

-The FIM (Technical) Steward must gather the final required by Art.
-1.32 & 1.33 and the results of all the participants with new records.

-These documents must be sent to the FIM Administration (CCR) within 7 days after the completion of the attempt.
+- Maintain strict control of the vehicles, but allow access for publicity, press, photographs, etc. No more than one (1) hour may elapse before the motorcycle is checked (for events with five participants or less). - Identify the motorcycle and check the engine and ballast. - Supervise the measurement of the engine capacity by the Technical Steward. - Gather the Final Technical Control Form required by Art.
+1.30 and the results of all the participants with new World Records.
+These documents must be sent to the FIM Administration (CCR) within 7 days after the completion of the attempt. - 1.13.5.
+Event Manager/Clerk of the Course